jembi/openhim-load-tests/README.md

 This perfomance test uses servers that are hosted on Digital Ocean.
 These have to be setup.

 ### Steps to follow
+- Install the python package manager, 'pip'
+- Install the Digital Ocean plugin for ansible, 'dopy'.
+Version >= 0.32
-- First generate your api access token on digital ocean.
+- Generate your api access token on digital ocean.
 Instructions on how to generate a token can be found [here](https://www.digitalocean.com/docs/api/create-personal-access-token/)
 - Generate an ssh key and add it to digital ocean.
 Note the ssh key name (shall be passed in as an environment variable)
 - Run the ansible command in the root directory, and pass the api access token and the ssh key name as environment variables.
 The environment variables names are *SSH_KEY_NAME* and *DO_API_TOKEN*